Gholamrezadar/scientific-qa-rag/README.md

 Manually choosing a keyword for each question that is guaranteed to be found on wikipedia results in a much better results.

+#### Automatic Keywords (lots of 404 errors)

 ![automatic bad keywords](demos/bad_automatic_keywords_result.png)

+#### Manual Keywords (guaranteed to be found)

 ![manual good keywords](demos/manual_keywords_result.png)

-From this we conclude that the retrieval and answer generation are not that bad, but the keyword generation is.
+From this we conclude that the retrieval and answer generation are descent, butthe keyword generation is bad.

 ## Credits